andreas-legath/teched2025-XP266/exercises/ex1/README.md

 1. In the same view, click the button to create a new webhook credential.
     <br>![](../ex1/images/add_webhook.png)

-2. In the new popup, click the **+** button to create a new webook credential.
+2. In the new popup, click the **+** button to create a new webhook credential.
     <br>![](../ex1/images/create_webhook_credential.png)

 3. Another Create Credential popup opens.
-Here choose a neme e.g. `webhook_credential`.
+Here, choose a name e.g. `webhook_credential`.
 4. Generate a secret by clicking the **Generate** button.
 5. **Copy** and note down this secret, you will need it in GitHub and click the **create** button.
     <br>![](../ex1/images/create_credential.png)